En-suites - all rooms

-Castlehill is our happy family home, which we love to share with like minded people.
+Castlehill is a happy family home, which we love to share with like-minded people.

 High up on Burgerhill, below the RSPB Birsay Moor Hide famous for The Red Throated Divers, Castlehill overlooks magnificent views of many islands and the spectacle of the Eynehallow Roost where the North Sea and Atlantic Ocean meet.